bneil/bneil.github.io/content/posts/2023-01-26-slipboxes-and-evergreens.md

 categories: "productivity"
 ---

 For years ive struggled with keeping up with ideas.
-Growing them, compounding them and more importantly proving them out.
+Growing them, expanding them and more importantly proving them out.
 Then, when coming to this website ive found it especially hard when it comes to figuring out what would be an interesting read.
 So I typically end up reading more on the subject of coming up with subjects.
 Wherein I found the holy grail and as others before me found this great strategy to ruminate on ideas.
 The all magical slipbox made popular by niklas luhmann.